-- Roadway elements that do not meet current design standards; for example, shoulders that are narrow, and horizontal and vertical curves that are steep and/or sharp. - Limited parking at trailheads and ski areas that leads to on-road parking.
-The consequences of onroad parking include: - Reduced mobility on S.R.
-210 near trailheads and at ski areas - Loss of shoulder area for cyclists and pedestrians, which forces them into the roadway travel lane and creates a safety concern - Creation of informal trailheads that contribute to erosion, mineral soil loss, the spread of invasive weeds, and loss of native vegetation in the canyon - Damage to the pavement along the roadway edge, which causes increased soil erosion and runoff into nearby streams.
+- Limited parking at trailheads and ski areas that leads to roadside parking.
+The consequences of roadside parking include: - Reduced mobility on S.R.
+210 near trailheads and at ski areas - Loss of shoulder area for cyclists and pedestrians, which forces them into the roadway travel lane and creates a safety concern - Creation of informal trailheads that contribute to erosion, mineral soil loss, the spread of invasive weeds, degradation of the watershed, and loss of native vegetation in the canyon - Damage to the pavement along the roadway edge, which causes increased soil erosion, runoff into nearby streams, and degradation of the watershed.